-But forgive mentally not enough, you had to take this forgiveness to her in one way or another.
-It was necessary to find it, find it, embrace it and leave the past buried in the sands consume everything ...
+But to forgive mentally was not enough, it was necessary to bring this forgiveness to her in one way or another.
+It was necessary to find her, to find her, to embrace her and to leave her past buried in the all-consuming sands…

 It was a long and diligent search.
-I am skilled at finding things and people supposedly lost.
-(The only glitch was not found Fatima, but I believe that she does not want to be found, vanished without a trace.)
-Thing I learned at night on the streets, in life ...
+I am skilled at finding supposedly lost things and people.
+(The only flaw was not finding Fatima, but I believe she doesn't want to be found, missing without a trace.)
+Something I learned at night, on the streets, in life…

 The Reunion with Mother

-When I found my mother three years ago, I met a woman aged, tortured by time and remorse, clinging to a God she does not know, torn by a cancer that she did not treat him and took the symbols of motherhood (...).
-(The justice is done, like it or not, and always makes the exact point at which we failed in pointing out the exact flaw in our character.
-Need only look at ourselves and know where we are going wrong ...)
+When I found my mother, three years ago, I met an aged woman, tortured by time and remorse, clinging to a God she does not know, torn by a cancer she did not treat and took the symbols of her motherhood (…).
+(Justice is done, whether we like it or not, and it is always done at the exact point where we fail, pointing to the exact failure of our character.
+Just look at ourselves and we will know where we are going wrong.)